CAST-Extend/com.castsoftware.uc.cast2jira/README.md

 Warning: The Extension described in this document is delivered as-is.
 This Extension is made available by CAST User Community and governed by Open Source License.
 Please consider all necessary steps to validate and to test the Extension in your environment before using it in production.

 # Overview
-The CAST AIP Action Plan to Jira Jenkins plugin is designed to allow the user to export the contents of the CAST Engineering Dashboard (ED) Action Plan to Jira as a bug.
+The CAST AIP Action Plan to Jira Jenkins plugin is designed to allow the user to export the contents of the Engineering Dashboard (ED) Action Plan to Jira as a bug.
 The export will contain the following information:
 1. Business Criteria
 2. Technical Criteria
 3. A description of the issue